 What ExpressVPN Does Better

-Streaming Just Works I tested both with Netflix, BBC iPlayer, and Disney+.
-ExpressVPN connected on the first try every single time.
-NordVPN worked too, but I occasionally had to cycle through 2-3 servers before finding one that wasn't blocked.
+Streaming Just Works Testing both with Netflix, BBC iPlayer, and Disney+ showed ExpressVPN connecting on the first try every single time.
+NordVPN worked too, but occasionally required cycling through 2-3 servers before finding one that wasn't blocked.

 Lightway Protocol is Legit ExpressVPN's proprietary Lightway protocol is faster than standard OpenVPN.
-I noticed it most on video calls—less lag, fewer dropped packets.
+This was most noticeable on video calls—less lag, fewer dropped packets.
 If you live on Zoom/Google Meet, this matters.

 Router Integration is Superior ExpressVPN's router app is genuinely good.
 Their Aircove routers make protecting your entire Airbnb WiFi trivial.
 NordVPN supports routers, but setup is more involved.

-Customer Support is Consistently Better ExpressVPN's 24/7 live chat consistently answered in under 2 minutes during my tests.
+Customer Support is Consistently Better ExpressVPN's 24/7 live chat consistently answered in under 2 minutes during testing.
 NordVPN's support was responsive but often took 5-10 minutes.
 When you're in a time crunch trying to connect before a client meeting, those minutes matter.

 The Renewal Trap Nobody Talks About